Team Information

 Red Card / Send-Off: If a red card is shown the offending player must leave the court and the offending team must play with one less player for 2 full game minutes unless the offending team is scored upon.
 Once the 2 full game minutes have expired or if the offending team is scored upon the team may place another player on the court.
 The player that received the red card may not return to the game and serves a minimum one-game suspension.

 Accumulated Fouls: All direct free kick fouls are recorded by the referee.
-If one team accumulates 6 direct free kick fouls in one half, the opposing team will take a direct free kick without a wall from the second penalty spot.
-If the foul occurs farther from the attacking goal then the second penalty spot, the kick is taken from the second penalty spot.
+If one team accumulates 6 direct free kick fouls in one half, the opposing team will take a direct free kick without a wall from the second penalty spot (and any additional fouls after the 6th) If the foul occurs farther from the attacking goal then the second penalty spot, the kick is taken from the second penalty spot.
 If the foul occurs nearer to the attacking goal then the second penalty spot (but outside the penalty area) the attacking team may choose whether to take the kick from the second penalty spot or from the spot of the foul.

 Accumulated fouls are per half and thus reset to zero at the beginning of the second half.